silverstripe-terraformers/keys-for-cache/README.md

 }
 ```

-Now whenever the linked `Image` is updated, it will also update the `CarouselItem`, and in turn the `CarouselItem`
+Now whenever the linked `Image` is updated, it will also update the `CarouselItem`, and in turn the `CarouselItem` will
 update the linked `Carousel`.
 Taking this a step further all the way back to `Page`, we could also add the following:

 ```yaml